 Prague is not just a city of thousand spires – it is also a city of thousands & thousands of exquisite eateries, aromatic coffee houses, chilled as f*** tea rooms & the cosiest cafes.
 Perhaps the best known cafe in Prague is Cafe Slavia.
 You will find its red pergolas on the bank of the Vltava River, with large windows overlooking not just the bridges, boats and passing by trams but also the National Theatre.

 Cafe Slavia (which is now not just a cafe but also a restaurant) has quickly become our favourite when visiting Prague.
-Its location is spot on for an afternoon cup of hot chocolate, for a few bites (& a pint) before a matinee at the National Theatre or for a full on fancy dinner with a bottle (or two) of wine.
-Every single day from 5-11pm you can listen to a live piano music, which gives the place a proper Great-Gatsby kind of feel.
+Its location is spot on for an afternoon cup of hot chocolate, for a few bites (& a pint) before a matinee at the National Theatre.
+Or for a full on fancy dinner with a bottle (or two) of wine.
+Every single day from 5-11pm you can listen to a live piano music.
+This gives the place a proper Great-Gatsby kind of feel.

 We have enjoyed every single meal there.
 Be it a roasted duck with dumplings & cabbage, a pickled camembert cheese or a hot raspberry sundae (delicious!).
 And the prices are more than affordable, especially if you’re coming from England.
 A full plate of fancy dinner for about £8 is to dream of in the UK!